 Food which makes part of passenger baggage and is intended to be used during the travel shall not be subject to inspection.

-Bringing in two liters of another beverage is allowed and it must also have declaration and must be packed in the original packaging.
-Bringing in up to five liters of bottled water in its original packaging is also allowed.
+Bringing in two litres of another beverage is allowed and it must also have declaration and must be packed in the original packaging.
+Bringing in up to five litres of bottled water in its original packaging is also allowed.

 Combined and other food that is packaged, with a declaration, intended for direct consumption, and requires no special storage temperature regime, packed in its original packaging, unless it is currently being used, can be brought in, in the total amount of up to one kilogram - sandwiches, cookies, etc.

 You can get to Montenegro by all the means of transport at any time and in every season by land, sea or air, by plane, boat, yacht, train, bicycle, car etc. Anything is possible – in the morning you can be on the top of the mountain, in the afternoon you can sail on the lake and in the end of the day you can be on the seashore.